jitske4me/python-project-wintercourse/README.md

 ELVIS IS ALIVE

 ## Secret subfile 4
 Task: Eliminate Daan.
 He knows too much.
 It has to be done soon...
+He is now singing weird muppet songs.
+Although they are quite catchy.

+## Secret subfile 5
+Mahna Mahna, Tututududu

+## Secret subfile 6
+My mind is slowly unravelling.
+Mahna mahna